7wingfly/autok8s/README.md

 The installation can take a fairly long time depending on your hardware and internet speed.
 Allow for a minimum of 30 minute.

-Once the installation is complete the following message will be shown detailing the command for joining woker nodes to your cluster using the `setup_worker_node.sh` script as well as some other tips and useful infomation.
+Once installation is complete the following message will be shown detailing the command for joining worker nodes to your cluster using the `setup_worker_node.sh` script as well as some other tips and useful infomation.

 ![complete-message](https://user-images.githubusercontent.com/13077550/222932312-8f162fe3-551e-48f6-8dcd-94a1bd7a5db5.JPG)

 The `setup_worker_node.sh` script also has several parameters you can use to configure the worker nodes as needed.
 Read the Worker Node Parameters [document](https://github.com/7wingfly/autok8s/tree/main/NodeParameters_Worker.md) for details on all available parameters before you begin.

-As shown eaerlier by the earlier success message, the `setup_worker_node.sh` command can also be ran from GitHub using the `curl` command:
+As shown earlier in the success message, the `setup_worker_node.sh` command can also be ran from GitHub using the `curl` command:

 ```
 curl -s https://raw.githubusercontent.com/7wingfly/autok8s/main/setup_worker_node.sh | sudo bash \